 Bologna is an important regional and European transportation and distribution hub.
 Highways, high-speed rail and freight rail connect Bologna to key Italian population centers.
 The Guglielmo Marconi International Airport ranks fifth among Italian airports in number of passengers handled each year.

-Prologis operates industrial properties and warehouses in the Bologna area.
+Prologis has available warehouses in Bologna and operates industrial properties throughout the Bologna area.